a-la/alamode/README.md

 ### Multiple Calls To Alamode()

-When the call is made multiple times in the program, the latter calls will revert the previous hooks and installed the new ones.
+When the call is made multiple times in the program, the latter calls will revert the previous hooks and install new ones.
 The warning will be shown unless the `noWarning` option is set to true.

 ```js
 const alamode = require('alamode')